-Section A: Data
+Section B: Data

-- Describe: - the steps taken to verify consistency, completeness and accuracy of data. - any adjustments made to the data and rationale. - the steps taken to ensure accuracy of valuation system. - 2.
+- 1. Describe: - the steps taken to verify consistency, completeness and accuracy of data. - any adjustments made to the data and rationale. - the steps taken to ensure accuracy of valuation system. - 2.
 If data is grouped, state the principles used or where interpolation is resorted to, the formula used.
 Details of goodness of fit tests should be provided.

-Section B: Valuation Methodology
+Section C: Valuation Methodology

-- 1. Valuation of best estimate: - Describe the valuation methods for estimating the best estimate reserves. - If a non-prescribed method has been used, provide a detailed description of how the method works. - Disclose any approximation or simplification made. - Describe the methods by which provision has been made in respect of life policies or extension of life policies as described under paragraphs 10.7 and 10.8 of the Guidelines. - Describe any policy or extension of a policy that would be treated as an asset at the fund level and what steps have been taken to eliminate such asset from the valuation. - Provide details of any changes to the valuation methods used since the last valuation. - Valuation of Provision of Adverse Deviation (PAD) : - Describe the methods for the derivation of the PAD for the relevant valuation parameter. - Describe the methods for the derivation of PAD to ensure that the overall valuation of guaranteed liabilities secures a 75% confidence level.

-- Presentation of the Valuation: - Summarise the results of the valuation in accordance to Appendix II and Appendix II (a). - Comment on the level of sufficiency of the reserves.
+- Valuation of best estimate: - Describe the valuation methods for estimating the best estimate reserves. - If a non-prescribed method has been used, provide a detailed description of how the method works. - Disclose any approximation or simplification made. - Describe the methods by which provision has been made in respect of life policies or extension of life policies as described under paragraphs 10.7 and 10.8 of the Guidelines. - Describe any policy or extension of a policy that would be treated as an asset at the fund level. - Provide details of any changes to the valuation methods used since the last valuation. - 2.
+Valuation of Provision of Adverse Deviation (PAD): - Describe the methods for the derivation of the PAD for the relevant valuation parameter. - Describe the methods for the derivation of PAD to ensure that the overall valuation of guaranteed liabilities secures a 75% confidence level. - 3.
+Presentation of the Valuation: - Summarise the results of the valuation in accordance to Appendix II and Appendix II(a). - Comment on the level of sufficiency of the reserves.